-Theo James And Shailene Woodley Together, Get Political After ‘Divergent’ Movies
+Theo James And Shailene Woodley Together Get Political After ‘Divergent’ Movies

 A post shared by Shailene Woodley (@shailenewoodley) on

-The Divergent actress has been known for getting herself politically involved even before the Standing Rock protests.
-She was one of the celebrities endorsing Bernie Sanders, one of the Democratic presidential candidates, traveling all over the country to vouch for the politician.
+Divergent actress has been known for getting herself politically involved even before Standing Rock protests.
+She was one of the celebrities endorsing Bernie Sanders, one of the Democratic presidential candidates, traveling all over the country vouch for the politician.
 Even after Donald Trump got elected, she continued to speak about the election season and how people have to react.

 “It’s hard to talk about politics in a Hollywood world.
 I learned that really quickly,” she said according to Just Jared.
-“But after the California primaries, when Bernie Sanders lost — and I’m not saying he should have won — I knew that Trump was going to win.
+“But after the California primaries, when Bernie Sanders lost—and I’m not saying he should have won—I knew that Trump was going to win.

 “Because I’d been on the ground for months, and we would be in small cities in America and big cities in America, and Bernie would get tens of thousands of people at his rallies,” she added.
 “And then Trump would come and he’d get the same numbers.
-But Hillary would only have a few hundred people at her fundraisers.”
+But Hillary would only have a few hundred people at her fundraisers”

 snap shot in mind. stories for our children.
 Repost from @_nativeindc I spy….RESIST.
 So many across the country yesterday, organized in their communities for solidarity rallies and marches for #NoDAPL and #NoKXL.
 Yesterday was emotional but so uplifting to unify with people that care and stand with you, that stand for all.
 This morning, @greenpeaceusa scaled a crane, just blocks away from the White House, with a banner Drop: RESIST.
 My čanté is happy and thankful.
 Let's keep actions going every day if we have to.
 We stand.
 We march.
 We fight.
 We rise.
 For life, for land, for water, for our ancestors, for you. ✊????❤️ – – – – – – – – – – – – – #Resist #HonorTheTreaties #AllNations #NoDAPL #NoKXL #WaterIsLife #KillThePipelines #SaveTheLand #RenewableEnergy #GreenPeaceUSA #IndigenousRise #WeThePeople #WeRise #DirectActions #Peaceful